Assignment 0: Developing Java Programs

 All the top-down design principles from CS111 and CS112 apply in every computer science course.
 Do not try to write the entire program in one attempt.
 Break the problem into manageable pieces.
 Branch/commit/merge at good checkpoints.

 You should write only a little code at a time, then compile and execute it (see directions below) so that you find bugs quickly.
-You're getting used to the new Java syntax, so I'm sure you'll run into problems.
-If you run into problems, compare your code to the examples from class.
+Since yu're getting used to the new Java syntax, you'll likely run into problems.
+When that happens, compare your code to the examples from class.

 Make sure your program is well-documented and has the appropriate format, as discussed in class.